datawater/WaitOneSecondFib/README.md

 # Wait one second fib
-Challange of how big of a fibonacci number I can compute.
+Challange of how big of a fibonacci number I can compute in one second.

 ### Running
 ```